numba/numba/docs/source/cuda/cuda_array_interface.rst

 ================================

-The *CUDA Array Interface* (or CAI) is created for interoperability between different implementation of GPU array-like objects in various projects.
+The *CUDA Array Interface* (or CAI) is created for interoperability between different implementations of GPU array-like objects in various projects.
 The idea is borrowed from the `NumPy array interface`_.